GriffinPlus/dotnet-libs-logging-interface/README.md

 - .NET Core 2.2: Tests with library built for .NET Standard 2.0 (Windows Server 2022 and Ubuntu 22.04)
 - .NET Core 3.1: Tests with library built for .NET Standard 2.0 (Windows Server 2022 and Ubuntu 22.04)
 - .NET 5.0: Tests with library built for .NET Standard 2.0 (Windows Server 2022 and Ubuntu 22.04)
-- .NET 6.0: Tests with library built for .NET Standard 2.0 (Windows Server 2022 and Ubuntu 22.04)
+- .NET 6.0: Tests with library built for .NET 6.0 (Windows Server 2022 and Ubuntu 22.04)
-- .NET 7.0: Tests with library built for .NET Standard 2.0 (Windows Server 2022 and Ubuntu 22.04)
+- .NET 7.0: Tests with library built for .NET 6.0 (Windows Server 2022 and Ubuntu 22.04)
-- .NET 8.0: Tests with library built for .NET Standard 2.0 (Windows Server 2022 and Ubuntu 22.04)
+- .NET 8.0: Tests with library built for .NET 8.0 (Windows Server 2022 and Ubuntu 22.04)

 ## Coarse Overview and Terminology